Skip to content

 Regulation

-Self-Declaration of Conformity is the manufacturer's direct route to CE marking — where the manufacturer itself assesses compliance with applicable EU directives and regulations, without mandatory third-party involvement, and issues the EU Declaration of Conformity.
+Direct route to CE marking where manufacturers self-assess EU compliance without mandatory third parties and issue the EU Declaration of Conformity.

 Sensor Fusion